Microeconomics A Simplified Approach

 • Use the demand curve to find the price for each quantity.

-• Calculate total revenue for each quantity (TR = Price × Quantity).
+• Calculate the total revenue for each quantity (TR = Price × Quantity).

 2. Calculate Marginal Revenue (MR):